Espresso-Aficionados/website/guides/puckprep.md

 nav_order: 2
 ---

-# What is Puck Preperation?
+# What is Puck Preparation?

 Puck preparation is everything you do to your puck after you grind it but before you tamp it.
 Making sure you have a effective workflow here can help make sure your espresso is evenly extracted and consistent.